August 15

 WGBH in Boston launched “The French Chef” in 1962.
 Child at age 50 started an unlikely but nearly four-decade-long TV career.
 She mesmerized audiences with her skillful live demonstrations, insouciance, improvisation and earthy humor.
 It was syndicated to over 90 stations, won Peabody and Emmy awards and led to a second book, named after the show.
 Other shows followed: “Julia Child and Company” (1978), “Julia Child and More Company” (1980) and appearances on “Good Morning America.”
 Child cooked, researched, wrote and made countless appearances into her late 80s, working with chefs and celebrities in other fields.

 Her other books included a second volume of her classic work, “In Julia’s Kitchen with Master Chefs” (1995), “Baking with Julia” (1996) and “Julia’s Delicious Little Dinners” (1999).
 She was the first woman inducted into the Culinary Institute Hall of Fame (1993).
 In 2000 she received France’s highest honor, the Legion d’Honneur.
 Child was a lifelong progressive, actively supporting abortion rights and doing benefits for Planned Parenthood.
-Her husband’s slow decline and death was a blow, but she kept working until almost age 90, dying of kidney failure just shy of her 92nd birthday.
+Her husband, 10 years older than Julia, died at 92 in 1994.
+She kept working until almost age 90, dying of kidney failure just shy of her 92nd birthday.
 (D. 2004)

 “I hated having to go to church.”